Last Updated on

 Should Mothers Consume Ghee Post C-section?

-Advantages of Eating Ghee after a Cesarean
+Advantages of Eating Ghee After a Caesarean Section

-As explained already, ghee should only be consumed in small amounts after a caesarean delivery.
-Here are a few advantages of eating ghee after C-section:
+As explained already, ghee should only be consumed in small amounts after caesarean delivery.
+Here are a few advantages of eating ghee after a C-section:

 - The omega-6 fatty acids present in ghee is known as conjugated linoleic acid or CLA.
 CLA helps control heart problems.
 It also lowers the levels of body fat as well as blood sugar.
-Finally, CLA can be converted to DHA, another extremely important fatty acid.
+Finally, CLA can be converted to DHA, another extremely important fatty acids.

-- The Vitamin A in ghee maintains eyesight and strengthens vision.
+- Vitamin A in ghee maintains eyesight and strengthens the vision.